kreypour/wireshark/README.md

 This fork of Wireshark adds a single dll file, wiresharkdissect.dll, to enable consumption of the dissectors from C# on Windows.
 The goal is to make minimal changes to the code so when the dissectors are updated, merging the main branch would run into no conflicts.

 # Changes
-The code added to the project is within a single .c and corresponding .h file as follows:
+The code added to the project is within a single .c, corresponding .h, and a NSIS installer file as follows:
 ```
 /wiresharkdissect.c
 /wiresharkdissect.h
+/wiresharkdissect.nsi
 ```

 Also, the following cmake file has been modified for building the dll.